trieustats/thesis-project/README.md

 ## How to use the files
 The raw data can be found in data file.txt.
-Then, copy the codes from analysis.Rmd and paste into R Studio and proceed.
+Then, copy the codes from analysis.Rmd and paste to R Studio and proceed.